Last Updated on June 14, 2026 by Bibhu Ranjan Mund, MPH

 - Vitamin C and Vitamin A are present in abundance.

-- It includes papain enzyme which aids in digestion.
+- It’s having papain enzyme which supports in digestion process.

 - Provides antioxidants such as beta- carotene.

-- May nourish the heart and the skin through a well-balanced diet.
+- May nourish the heart and also to the skin through a well-balanced diet.

-- Should be eaten in moderation and ripe.
+- Most be eaten in moderation and ripe.

-- Seeds and leaves are not recommended for routine use
+- Seeds and leaves are to be avoided for routine use

 What is Papaya?

-Carica papaya, is a tropical fruit with a warm climate worldwide.
-One can consume it both in its ripe or unripe (green) state and it is utilized in a wide range of culinary and traditional food preparations.
+Carica papaya, is a tropical fruit with a warm climate globally.
+One can take it both in its ripe or raw (green) state and also it is used in a wide range of culinary and traditional food preparations.

 Nutritional Value of Papaya (Per 100 g)